Study Abroad Program Checklist

 - You will also need to get references from faculty members.
 Be sure to provide the faculty member with the reference form and allow them time to submit it to our office.

 - You need to understand how program payments are made and be realistic about the costs involved.
 This will help you to avoid disappointing surprises later in the process.

 - You will need to meet with your advisor to review possible courses and make sure they match up with your degree.
 It is YOUR responsibility to discuss your program with your advisor.

 - Your advisor will also need to complete and sign the Study Abroad Course Approval Form.

 - If you don't already have a passport, apply as soon as possible!
 It can take up to six weeks, and remember, you cannot leave the U.S. without one.
 Click here for application information.

-Once you are approved through the ISU Study Abroad Office, then you can begin filling out the application to the international institution you want to attend.
+Once you are approved through the ISU Education Abroad Office, then you can begin filling out the application to the international institution you want to attend.

 Fill out the following forms and return them to our office.

 Get us a copy of the following documents:

 - If you need assistance with anything, contact our office.